matrix-org/matrix.org/content/docs/communities/_index.md

-Later if you decide to deploy your own provider or to rent one as a service (see [the list of providers we're aware of](/ecosystem/hosting) for more details), you will be able to add new adresses to this Space and change the main one.
+Later if you decide to deploy your own provider or to rent one as a service (see [the list of providers we're aware of](/ecosystem/hosting) for more details), you will be able to add new addresses to this Space and change the main one.

 You can then add a couple of rooms to get started with the basics... and voilà, you now have a community on Matrix!